Easy organic gardening when you have no garden.

 - saves space

-- versatile in that you can plant easy to care for succulents and air plants to flowering plants, herbs and kitchen gardens
+- versatile in that you can plant anything from easy to care for succulents and air plants, to more fussy flowering plants, herbs and kitchen gardens

 - saves money when planting food like salads, vegetables and herbs

 - planting food is a great skill to pass onto your children and grandchildren.

 Go for a variety of shapes, colours and materials, including:

 - metal fruit holders

 - retro candelabras

 - old rusty colanders.

 Be creative: stop in at second-hand shops, car boot or garage sales and charity shops.
 There are always bargains to be had.

 - liner of choice (coconut fibre, peat moss or recycled garden bags)